-- 1 Top 7 Potty Chairs for Larger Toddlers in 2020
+- Top 7 Potty Chairs For Larger Toddlers

-- 1.3 3.
-OXO Tot 2-in-1 Go Potty for Travel- A stylish big kid potty chair
+- 3. OXO Tot 2-in-1 Go Potty For Travel: A Stylish Big Kid Potty Chair

-- 1.6 6.
-Potty Training Seat by ilin- A Perfect potty seat for big toddlers
+- 6. Potty Training Seat by ilin: A Perfect Potty Seat For Big Toddlers

 1. BABYBJÖRN Potty Chair

-BabyBjorn Potty Chair brings ergonomics to something so simple as a potty chair.
+The BabyBjorn Potty Chair brings ergonomics to something as simple as a potty chair.
 Your kid needs that, of course.
-The age he/ she is in demands that his posture is always right.
+The age he/ she is in demands that posture is always right.

-So, this chair helps your baby maintain that posture while getting done with his business.
-You can thank its high backrest in the first place.
+Therefore, this chair helps your baby maintain good posture while getting their business done.
+You can thank its high backrest for that.
 It’s literally like a cocoon, holding your baby throughout his shenanigans.

-But more than that, the way its manufacturer has extended its seat to give room to the legs of a toddler adds comfort to the whole design.
+But more than that, the way its manufacturer includes an extention to its seat to give room to the legs of a toddler.
+It definitely adds comfort to the whole design.

 This is not one of those potties where you’ve to take the whole thing to clean it.
 Instead, its potty is separate from the seat.
 You can just pluck it out carefully and clean it at your convenience just like you clean a glider.